Friends of Duncan Library's Giving Dashboard

 Impact and Reflection

-The expected impact of a dashboard like this is that it would increase conversions (from book sale attendees to donors) and increase operational efficiency (by making it easier to manage donors effectively and accurately forcast organizational funding).
+If adopted by FoDL, the dashboard should increase conversions (from book sale attendees to donors) and increase operational efficiency (by making it easier to manage donors effectively and accurately forcast organizational funding).

 In designing this dashboard, I learned to distill a nonprofit's technology needs into the most effective and cost-effective solution.
 For FoDL, I created a tool to support member and donor relationships, and to track finances.